What Can I Do if My Employer Refuses to Pay Workers’ Compensation?

 If your employer does not have a workers’ compensation coverage, suing him for damages for the injury may be the only way to get compensation for your medical bills and lost wages.

 How A Florida Workers’ Compensation Lawyer Can Help You

 Deciding on what path to take to get your workers’ compensation paid can be a difficult task; you need a person who is more experienced to help you through it.
-A Lakeland workers’ compensation lawyer can walk you through the available options, pointing out the merits and demerits of each one.
-A good workers’ comp lawyer Florida can also help you prepare and file your claim with your employer or the carrier, he knows what is required and what kind of claims get positive returns and can advise you on how to put your best foot forward.
+An attorney can walk you through the available options, pointing out the merits and demerits of each one.
+A good attorney can also help you prepare and file your claim with your employer or the carrier, he knows what is required and what kind of claims get positive returns and can advise you on how to put your best foot forward.

-If your claim has been approved, but your payments are not forthcoming, a Florida workers’ compensation attorney can help you get the compensation plus any applicable late fees.
+If your claim has been approved, but your payments are not forthcoming, an attorney can help you get the compensation plus any applicable late fees.

 When To Contact A Workers’ Compensation Attorney

 If you find that your employer is refusing to file your claim, he or the carrier have unlawfully denied your claim; your payments are late, you should contact a competent Florida workers’ compensation lawyer at Burnetti, P.A. immediately.